-The Asthma and Respiratory Foundation NZ and Allergy NZ joined forces, to create the New Zealand Respiratory Conference 2016, a two day conference aimed at health professionals exploring the current research and issues associated with respiratory and allergy health.
+The Asthma and Respiratory Foundation NZ and Allergy NZ joined forces, to create the New Zealand Respiratory Conference 2016, a two-day conference for health professionals exploring the current research and issues associated with respiratory and allergy health.

 Bringing together local and international experts on 24 - 25 November 2016 at the Pullman Hotel, Auckland, we discussed, debated and focussed on ways to bridge the gap between what we know and what we do, giving you a greater scope of information to take away and implement into everyday practice.